SaaS Pricing Models Explained: How to Choose the Right One in 2025?

 According to research by Profitwell, freemium companies acquire customers at 6.7x the rate of non-freemium companies but face conversion challenges, with typical free-to-paid conversion rates ranging from 2-5%.

 Slack's implementation demonstrates freemium excellence—offering enough value in the free tier to demonstrate product value while reserving mission-critical features like unlimited message history for paid plans.
+If you're considering this approach, you might want to read about how to test freemium SaaS pricing models for maximum conversion.

 Best for: Products with network effects, low marginal costs, and clear premium features.